loathers/loathers.github.io/PR-Overview.md

 ![image](https://user-images.githubusercontent.com/8014761/149842243-09ad81ea-ab94-43cb-8475-6bc1375da62f.png)

 Click the double-rectangles, next to the URL.
-After doing this, you will type the following into your command prompt, once you've navigated to a folder you'd feel comfortable working in:
+After doing this, and after [navigating within the terminal](#navigateTerminal) to a folder you want to place your repository into, you will type the following into your command prompt, once you've navigated to a folder you'd feel comfortable working in:
 ```
 git clone [the URL you copied]
 ```

 **STEP 3: INSTALL DEPENDENCIES, IF IT'S A TYPESCRIPT PROJECT**

 This is a pretty important step.
-Many ASS repositories are written in TypeScript.
+Many LASS repositories are written in TypeScript.
 When you are working on a TypeScript project, there's a variety of tools and necessary repositories that your code editor (likely VSCode) will need to access in order to tell you if you've written your code correctly or properly format your final saves.
 Luckily, this is actually a very simple step.
 Just run the following code, which will force yarn to grab the project's dependencies and install them all into your project folder:
 ```
 yarn install
 ```